PrefectHQ/prefect/docs/concepts/artifacts.md

 ## Creating Artifacts

-To create artifacts, you need to set `PREFECT_EXPERIMENTAL_ENABLE_ARTIFACTS` to true.
-Once enabled, you can publish data from task and flow runs or outside of a flow run context.
+Creating artifacts allows you to publish data from task and flow runs or outside of a flow run context.
 Currently, you can render three artifact types: links, markdown, and tables.

 !!! note "Artifacts render individually"
     Please note that every artifact created within a task will be displayed as an individual artifact in the Prefect UI.
 This means that each call to `create_link_artifact()` or `create_markdown_artifact()` generates a distinct artifact.